A Combinatorial Characterization of Supervised Online Learnability: Introduction

 \subsection{Related Works}

 Characterizing learnability in terms of complexity measures has a long rich history in statistical learning theory, originating from the seminal work of \cite{vapnik1971uniform}.
-In online learning, \cite{Littlestone1987LearningQW} showed that a combinatorial parameter, later named as Littlestone dimension, provides a quantitative characterization of online binary classification in the realizable setting.
+In online learning, \cite{Littlestone1987LearningQW} showed that a combinatorial parameter, later named the Littlestone dimension, provides a quantitative characterization of online binary classification in the realizable setting.
 Twenty-two years later, \cite{ben2009agnostic} proved that the Littlestone dimension also provides a tight quantitative characterization of online binary classification in the agnostic setting. \cite{DanielyERMprinciple} generalized the Littlestone dimension to multiclass classification and showed that it fully characterizes online learnability when the label space is finite.
 Recently, \cite{hanneke2023multiclass} proved that the multiclass extension of the Littlestone dimension characterizes multiclass learnability under the $0$-$1$ loss even when the label space is unbounded.
 In a parallel line of work, \cite{rakhlin2015online, rakhlin2015sequential} defined the sequential fat-shattering dimension and showed that it tightly characterizes the online learnability of scalar-valued regression with respect to the absolute value loss.
-In addition, they defined a general complexity measure called the sequential Rademacher complexity and proved that it upper bounds the minimax value of any online game.
-In a similar spirit, we define a complexity measure that upper and lower bounds the minimax value of any online game.
+In addition, they defined a general complexity measure called the sequential Rademacher complexity and proved that it upperbounds the minimax expected regret of any supervised online learning game.
+In a similar spirit, we define a \emph{combinatorial dimension} that upper and lowerbounds the minimax expected regret of any supervised online learning game.